Administrative & Academic Organization

 The Provost's statement on academic freedom, reiterating a portion of the tenure policy, is available on the web site of the University Provost at http://www.pepperdine.edu/about/administration/provost/policies/statement-of-academic-freedom.htm.

 Faculty members have a right to inspect, at reasonable intervals and times, personnel records which relate to their performance, including the supervisor's evaluation.

 The annual review process is both formative and evaluative and is conducted primarily to aid the faculty member in his/her professional development.
-Consequently, faculty members should receive a copy of their supervisor's (divisional deans) evaluation at the conclusion of the annual assessment process performed in each academic division at Seaver College.
-Faculty members should contact their chairperson to inspect his or her annual review if it is not received by August 1.
+Consequently, faculty members should receive a copy of their supervisor's (Divisional Deans) evaluation at the conclusion of the annual assessment process performed in each academic division at Seaver College.
+Faculty members should contact their Divisional Dean to inspect his or her annual review if it is not received by August 1.

 Rank, Tenure and Promotion (RTP) & Step Advancement Reviews

 Faculty members may inspect, upon request, their personnel records at the conclusion of all RTP review (tenure, pre-tenure, promotions in rank, and five-year evaluations) and step advancement processes.